000x999/ParticleFluid_Simulator/README.md

 **Note:**
 - The particle simulator can be built and ran entirely in Visual Studio, the only requirement is having Raylib installed.
 - Build instructions for anyone who doesn't use Visual studio can be found below including installing Raylib using vcpkg, MSYS2, Homebrew, apt as well as other build instructions and compiler flags.
+- A Makefile is provided as well, simply insert your 'raylib/src' folder path in the CXXFLAGS and LDFLAGS sections inside the Makefile, ensure that 'raygui.h' is inside the src folder as well, then simply run 'make' from the command line.
+- If all else fails, a pre-built executable is available to be downloaded.

 ### Option 1: Install Raylib using **vcpkg**
 1. Install vcpkg by cloning the repository: